Chemicals

 China

-On September 16, 2025, the Hazardous Chemicals Safety Law of the People's Republic of China (Second Draft for Review) was published after deliberation at the 17th session of the Standing Committee of the 14th National People's Congress.
+The draft Hazardous Chemicals Safety Law was formally submitted for its third review at the 19th Session of the Standing Committee of the 14th National People's Congress.